Decreasing Time and Risk

 Instead, these more complex industries often require customized contracts for each new bid, leading to a potentially long, drawn-out process with multiple rounds of redlining between parties.
 The more redlines and customized language in a contract, the more risk-prone the contract negotiation process.

 Here are some other challenges with high-risk contract negotiations that you may have faced in the past or are currently dealing with.

 It’s difficult to train AI on low-volume, high-risk contracts

-Artificial intelligence (AI) can be an exceptional tool for automating tasks; however, training AI requires inputting massive amounts of data.
+Artificial intelligence (AI) can be an exceptional tool for automating tasks; however, training AI requires inputting massive amounts of data and humans in the loop for AI contract review software to work.
 Complex contracts are often low-volume, which does not provide enough data to train AI properly.
 This makes high-risk contract negotiation more of a manual process than it needs to be.

 Operator MSAs and PO terms and conditions

 When negotiating a contract with a complex industry, you will likely need to abide by their customized MSA and purchase order (PO) terms and conditions.
 Because these vary from one contract to another, it is challenging to create one standardized set of language that will work when negotiating contracts with multiple companies or even negotiating numerous projects with the same company.

 Complex contracts tend to include indemnity issues that require one party to assume liability for any loss, damage, or injuries that take place during the contract period.
 Some companies prefer to use a “knock for knock” clause to ensure that each party claims responsibility for any loss or damage to its property or injury to its staff, even if the other party is at fault.
 Because indemnity issues vary from one project to another, they are often unique and customized to the particular contract.

 Nothing is ever fully stable in the world of procurement and sales because commodity prices are constantly fluctuating.
 This means your negotiation leverage varies from one contract to another, making it challenging to create a template that will work in all cases.